avivl/cloud-sre-agent/docs/DEVELOPMENT.md

 ### Test Structure

-Tests are located in the `tests/` directory, mirroring the structure of the `gemini_sre_agent/` package.
+Tests are located in the `tests/` directory, mirroring the structure of the `cloud_sre_agent/` package.
 Each core module (e.g., `triage_agent.py`, `analysis_agent.py`) has a corresponding test file (e.g., `test_triage_agent.py`, `test_analysis_agent.py`).

 - **`pytest-asyncio`**: Used for testing asynchronous functions and methods.
-- **Mocking:** `unittest.mock.patch` is used extensively to mock external dependencies (like GCP Vertex AI API calls or GitHub API calls) to ensure tests are isolated, fast, and do not require live credentials.
+- **Mocking:** `unittest.mock.patch` is used extensively to mock external dependencies (like AI provider API calls or GitHub API calls) to ensure tests are isolated, fast, and do not require live credentials.

 ### Integration Testing

-Integration tests verify the end-to-end functionality of the agent by making live calls to GCP and GitHub services.
+Integration tests verify the end-to-end functionality of the agent by making live calls to cloud platforms and GitHub services.
 These tests are located in `tests/integration/`.

 To run integration tests, you need to:

-1.  **Configure your GCP project:** Ensure Vertex AI API is enabled, models are available, and your service account has necessary permissions.
+1.  **Configure your cloud platform:** Ensure AI APIs are enabled, models are available, and your service account has necessary permissions.
 2.  **Configure a dedicated GitHub repository:** For the `RemediationAgent` to create test branches and PRs.
 3.  **Set `GITHUB_TOKEN` environment variable.**